composablesys/collabs/demos/apps/README.md

 ## Development

 There appears to be an issue with the nested workspaces and installing dependencies correctly: running `npm i` in the top-level folder will not install dependencies listed in the individual demos only.
-As a workaround, when using the monorepo as a single workspace, individual demos' dependencies must be duplicated in this folder's `package.json`.
+As a workaround, when using the monorepo as a single workspace, individual demos' dependencies (and devDependencies) must be duplicated in this folder's `package.json`.